krjtika/fake-news-detector/README.md

+# Fake News and Misinformation Detector

+This project is an AI-based Fake News and Misinformation Detection system designed to identify misleading or false information from news articles and online content.

+## Problem Statement
+The rapid spread of fake news on social media and digital platforms can mislead users and create social harm.
+There is a need for an automated system that helps users verify information before sharing it.

+## Proposed Solution
+The system uses Machine Learning and Natural Language Processing (NLP) techniques to analyze text content and classify it as fake or real based on patterns, keywords, and context.

+## Technologies Used
+- Python
+- Machine Learning
+- Natural Language Processing (NLP)
+- Scikit-learn / Pandas (planned)

+## Future Scope
+- Integration with browser extensions
+- Real-time social media analysis
+- Multilingual fake news detection
+-
 # Fake News Detector

 A Flask-based web application that detects fake news using Machine Learning (Logistic Regression with TF-IDF vectorization).